A spring of exceptional bloom

 Most of the day was filled with Portland, and especially a plant exchange with the Portland bloggers group.
 This warm group of writers has been meeting informally for 8 or 9 years, and I am very grateful they let this blogging newbie participate.

 This year they gathered in the garden of Matthew aka The Lents Farmer.
 His garden was glowing with peonies this day (and young Pink Flowering Dogwood).
-Photo below shows his impressive collection of water and blog plants.
-I love the passion!
+Photo below shows his impressive collection of water and blog plants!
+I have much respect for such passion.
+It will take him on a path to so many good things.

 Wrapping up: the feature tree

 While the day was too busy to catch a photo of the City that was pink with them, this is the one in my yard.
-My street is also pink with them.
+My Scappoose street is also thusly adorned.
 Happy spring!

 Story and photos by Alyse Lansing, copyright 2017.
 All rights reserved.